 Dallas did not re-sign English.
 He retired from the NBA in 1991 having scored 25,613 points in his illustrious career.
 Only six players in league history-Kareem Abdul-Jabbar, Wilt Chamberlain, Elvin Hayes, Moses Malone, Oscar Robertson and John Havlicek --had scored more at that time.
 At age 37, English played one year in Italy for Depi Napoli in 1991-92, averaging 13.9 points in 18 contests.

 English's chapter in Denver was finally closed in 1992 when the team apologized for its treatment of him and moved to retire his uniform No. 2.
 Team president Tim Leiweke said at a press conference in October 1992, "As an organization, the past five or six years the Nuggets have kind of lost our way.
 So first, to Alex, an apology for losing our way."
 English finally got satisfaction.
 "I felt I needed closure because. something was missing," he told the Rocky Mountain News.
 "Today is that ending, but it's also a beginning.
 I look forward now to the challenge of untraveled roads."

 Years later, he would receive even more recognition after his retirement as his rainbow inspired 1980s Nuggets No. 2 jersey consistently ranked among the leaders in sales of NBA throwback jerseys.

 And the untraveled roads he spoke of took him in different paths.
 He was hired for the newly created position of director of player programs and services for the NBA Players Association.
 His duties included overseeing alcohol, drug-abuse, HIV/AIDS, player-orientation and career-planning programs.
-His post playing career also saw him dabble into media ventures and then back onto the floor as a head coach in the National Basketball Developmental League (NBDL) as well as an assistant with the Atlanta Hawks.
+His post playing career also saw him dabble into media ventures and then back onto the floor as a coach in the-then National Basketball Developmental League (now G League) as well as an assistant with the Atlanta Hawks.